 Biologic DMARDs are usually most effective when paired with a conventional DMARD, such as methotrexate.
 This type of drug also increases the risk of infections.

 - Targeted synthetic DMARDs.
 Baricitinib (Olumiant), tofacitinib (Xeljanz) and upadacitinib (Rinvoq) may be used if conventional DMARDs and biologics haven't been effective.
 Higher doses of tofacitinib can increase the risk of blood clots in the lungs, serious heart-related events and cancer.

 Your doctor may refer you to a physical or occupational therapist who can teach you exercises to help keep your joints flexible.
 The therapist may also suggest new ways to do daily tasks that will be easier on your joints.
 For example, you may want to pick up an object using your forearms.

 Assistive devices can make it easier to avoid stressing your painful joints.
 For instance, a kitchen knife equipped with a hand grip helps protect your finger and wrist joints.
 Certain tools, such as buttonhooks, can make it easier to get dressed.
 Catalogs and medical supply stores are good places to look for ideas.

 If medications fail to prevent or slow joint damage, you and your doctor may consider surgery to repair damaged joints.
 Surgery may help restore your ability to use your joint.
 It can also reduce pain and improve function.

 Rheumatoid arthritis surgery may involve one or more of the following procedures:

 - Synovectomy.
-Surgery to remove the inflamed lining of the joint (synovium) can be performed on knees, elbows, wrists, fingers and hips.
+Surgery to remove the inflamed lining of the joint (synovium) can help reduce pain and improve the joint's flexibility.